Health Management

 Elbow Dysplasia (ED)

-A condition where abnormal elbow joint formation causes forelimb lameness and pain.
+A multifactorial condition where abnormal elbow joint formation causes forelimb lameness and pain.
+Assessed via palpation.

 Our Commitment

 All test results are published on each dog's profile page.
-We never breed carrier × carrier, maintaining zero disease expression risk.
+We never breed carrier × carrier, eliminating disease expression risk for known hereditary conditions.

 Carrier dogs are healthy and can be safely bred with clear dogs.
 However, breeding carrier to carrier carries a statistical 25% risk of producing affected puppies, so we strictly exclude this combination.